gabrieldansereau/ms_downscaling_metawebs/README.md

 between 0 and 100 and represent the consensus prevalence of each class in percentage within a pixel (hereafter called sites).
-We coarsened both the CHELSA and EarthEnv data from their original 30 arc-second resolution to a 2.5 arc-mininute one (around 4.5 km at the Equator) using GDAL [@GDAL/OGRcontributors2021GdaOgr].
-This resolution compromised capturing both local variations and broad scale patterns, while limiting computation costs to a manageable level as memory requirements increase rapidly with spatial resolution.
+We coarsened both the CHELSA and EarthEnv data from their original 30 arc-second resolution to a 2.5 arc-minute one (around 4.5 km at the Equator) using GDAL [@GDAL/OGRcontributors2021GdaOgr].
+This resolution compromised capturing both local variations and broad-scale patterns while limiting computation costs to a manageable level as memory requirements rapidly increase with spatial resolution.

 ## Analyses